 Nicole Hollis’ Holistic Approach

-Her singular style has won her fans on both coasts.
+The San Francisco designer’s singular style has earned her fans on both coasts.
 She tells C about letting the outside in, her trusted artisans, and why she will always love black

 Words by DEGEN PENER